 Sagan continues his attempt: “Velikovsky believes (page 115) that reversals of the geomagnetic field are produced by cometary close approaches.
 Yet the record from rock magnetization is clear – such reversals occur about every million years, though not in the last few thousand; and they recur more or less like clockwork.”

-- Answer: No, it’s not!
-His contention is that MANY mountains are relatively new, and this is borne out by finding contemporary fish at the tops of the Andes, for instance, and crustaceans on mountains in America.
-That geologists today want to say these mountains ROSE UP from the ground just explains some of them.
-And once again, ask Sagan how he or any other geologist REALLY knows the age of the Earth?
-Must we relive our excursion into the failed dating methods we have and actually use for such “rounded-off” millions of years science likes to assign to everything, varying often by millions from scientist to scientist?
+- Once again, ask Sagan how he or any other geologist REALLY knows the age of the Earth?
+Must we relive our excursion into the failed dating methods we have and actually use for such “rounded-off” millions of years science likes to assign to everything, varying often by hundreds of thousands of years from scientist to scientist?

-- Again, we need not agree with Velikovsky’s ideas, here about the age of the Earth’s mountains, but we certainly can’t deny his claim as unscientific when all he does is support his opinion at every turn with evidence from history and science.
+- We need not agree with Velikovsky’s ideas, here about the age of the Earth’s mountains, but we certainly can’t deny his claim as unscientific when all he does is support his opinion at every turn with evidence from history and science.

 Sagan: “Velikovsky believes that the close passage of Venus or Mars to the Earth would have produced tides at least miles high (page 70 and 71); in fact, if these planets were ever tens of thousands of kilometers away, as he seems to think, the tides, both of water and of the solid body of our planet, would be hundreds of miles high…To the best of my knowledge, there is no geological evidence for a global inundation of all parts of the world either in the eighth or in the fifteenth centuries B.C.”